matzar/markdown-cv/index.md

 ### Research interests

-Statistical analysis for data science, representing and manipulating data using R and Python programming languages
+Statistical analysis for data science, representing and manipulating data using R and Python programming

 ## Education